 In fact even now, the government is performing two sets of action simultaneously.
 One set is directly aimed at growth and the other at equilibrium adjustments.
-Let us look more specifically, in the light of the earlier discussion in the study, at the aspects of the program and the measures taken so far that I think pose problems, taking these two sets of actions one by one.
+Let us look more specifically, in light of the earlier discussion in the study, at the aspects of the program and the measures taken so far that I think pose problems, taking these two sets of actions one by one.

-1) Promoting growth.
+5.1 Promoting growth.
 Several clever ideas can be found in the government program and the first contingency plans to be published.
 Here I would single out the important stimulating role the tax concessions may play on investment projects.

-But there are endeavours that work in the opposite direction and should not be allowed to become reality if growth is to be the prime objective of official economic policy as well.
+However, there are endeavors that work in the opposite direction and should not be allowed to become reality if growth is to be the prime objective of official economic policy as well.
 An illustration of this is the fact that the intended resolute cut in public spending plans to curb infrastructural investment as well.
-The desirable policy would be to cut other, non-investment spending, but to continue the state development projects at least at the planned rate, if not faster.
+The desirable policy would be to cut other, non-investment spending, and to continue the state development projects at least at the planned rate, if not faster.

-So far the program has not been sufficiently rich in designing actions that can help to accelerate growth.
+So far, the government's program has not been sufficiently rich in designing actions that can help to accelerate growth.
 Several things belong here: changes in export incentives, alterations in the tax regulations, further development of the banking system (e.g. creating the almost totally absent institutions for long-term lending), a legal, institutional, credit and taxation system designed to promote housing construction, and so on.
-It would be desirable that considerations of growth to be given greater attention in future plans for privatization.
+It would be desirable that considerations of growth be given greater attention in future plans for privatization.
 Much greater emphasis should be placed on what obligations the prospective owner undertakes in terms of job creation, expansion and modernization.
-I do not feel it is my job in this study to draw up a detailed plan of action.
 Constructive suggestions are made at countless professional discussions.
 Perhaps the government or Parliament could commission a panel of experts to collect them all, elaborate and organize them and publish them in a comprehensive report.